awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 ## Supported versions and licensing options for RCU<a name="Oracle.Resources.RCU.Versions"></a>

 Amazon RDS supports Oracle Repository Creation Utility \(RCU\) version 12c only\.
 You can use the RCU in the following configurations:
++ RCU 12c with Oracle Database 21c
++ RCU 12c with Oracle Database 19c
-+ RCU 12c with Oracle database 12\.2\.0\.1
++ RCU 12c with Oracle Database 12c Release 2 \(12\.2\)
-+ RCU 12c with Oracle database 12\.1\.0\.2\.v4 or later
++ RCU 12c with Oracle Database 12c Release 1 \(12\.1\) using 12\.1\.0\.2\.v4 or higher

-Before you can use RCU, you need a license for Oracle Fusion Middleware\.
-You also need to follow the Oracle licensing guidelines for the Oracle database that hosts the repository\.
-For more information, see [ Oracle fusion middleware licensing information user manual ](https://docs.oracle.com/en/middleware/fusion-middleware/fmwlc/) in the Oracle documentation\.
+Before you can use RCU, make sure that you do the following:
++ Obtain a license for Oracle Fusion Middleware\.
++ Follow the Oracle licensing guidelines for the Oracle database that hosts the repository\.
+For more information, see [ Oracle Fusion Middleware Licensing Information User Manual](https://docs.oracle.com/en/middleware/fusion-middleware/fmwlc/) in the Oracle documentation\.

-Fusion MiddleWare supports repositories on Oracle Database Enterprise Edition and Standard Editions \(SE, SE One, or SE Two\)\.
+Fusion MiddleWare supports repositories on Oracle Database Enterprise Edition and Standard Edition Two\.
 Oracle recommends Enterprise Edition for production installations that require partitioning and installations that require online index rebuild\.

 Before you create your RDS for Oracle instance, confirm the Oracle database version that you need to support the components that you want to deploy\.
-You can use the Certification Matrix to find the requirements for the Fusion Middleware components and versions you want to deploy\.
-For more information, see [ Oracle fusion middleware supported system configurations](http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-certification-100350.html) in the Oracle documentation\.
+To find the requirements for the Fusion Middleware components and versions you want to deploy, use the Certification Matrix\.
+For more information, see [Oracle Fusion Middleware Supported System Configurations](http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-certification-100350.html) in the Oracle documentation\.

 Amazon RDS supports Oracle database version upgrades as needed\.
 For more information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.